mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 😍 pullback: ((B) -> A) -> (Predicate<A>) -> Predicate<B>
 ```

-^ But that's ok, because they thing we really want is this operation, which says that if you tell me how to transform `B`s into `A`s I'll tell you how to transform predicates on `A`s into predicates on `B`s.
+^ But that's ok, because the thing we really want is this operation, which says that if you tell me how to transform `B`s into `A`s I'll tell you how to transform predicates on `A`s into predicates on `B`s.

 ^ Notice that the direction flipped.
 On one side we have a `B` to `A` direction, and on the other side we have an `A` to `B` direction.

+^ So if I had a predicate on integers, like say "is even", then I could _pull it back_ to work on users by project a user to its id.
+And then I'd have a predicate on users that checks if their user id is even.

+^ This is a whole new type of composition that we haven't yet considered.
+It's closely related to `map`, yet different.

 ---